Luxmusik/sandbox-virtualappliance/readme.md

 Move your cursor over the user to be deleted.
 If you have the appropriate administrative privileges the 'Delete' action will be available.
 You will be asked to confirm the delete to prevent accidental deletion.

 **Password reset:**
-To do password reset you must have an Email service provider configured.
+To do password reset you must have an email service provider configured.
 A user can request to reset their password from the Sign-in page.
 An email with a reset password link will be sent to their email address.

 4. Getting started with Mock services and Sandbox
 -------------------------------------------------